acceleratedscience/openad-website/main/blog/posts/tutorials/plugins/01-create-plugin/_post.md

 4. Open `/calculate_fp/command.py` and look for `# <-- UPDATE` and update the import statements so they point to `openad_plugin_fingerprint`

 5. Install the plugin
-    If you haven't already, make sure your file cursor is pointed to the parent `/openad-plugin-fingerprint` directory, and if you have installed OpenAD in a virtual environment, of course make sure you have the virtual environment activated.
+   If you haven't already, make sure your working directory is pointed to the parent `/openad-plugin-fingerprint` directory, and if you have installed OpenAD in a virtual environment, of course make sure you have the virtual environment activated.
 We'll install the plugin with the `--editable` flag, so we can update the code and see the results in real time.

     ```shell
     cd openad-plugin-fingerprint
     ```

     ```shell
     pip install -e .
     ```